The Create, Cut Planes command allows you to create persistent examine cutting planes. In contrast with

 The Extrema frame contains tools to facilitate the automatic placement of new persistent cutting planes at

 the extrema locations of the current examine function.
-If the Off option is selected (default), the new
+If the Off option is selected (default), the

-is selected, the new plane will be automatically placed in the appropriate extrema location.
+option is selected, the new plane will be automatically placed in the appropriate extrema location.

 Use the options in the Extrema frame to automatically place the new persistent cutting plane at the extrema

-of the current metric function
+location of the current metric function

 The Display frame provides standard tools for choosing the cutting Style (Cells, Crinkle, or Flat) as well as the

 display attributes (Shrink Factor, Transparency, Fill and Lines) of the persistent cutting plane being defined.
 The

 different cutting styles and display attributes are described in detail in the Examine, Cutting

 Use the options in the Display frame to define the cutting style